Before you change your primary domain

 - Changing the name of your domain doesn't automatically change the primary email address of the users and groups that were provisioned under that domain.
 You can rename your users to your new primary domain, but first make sure that you understand the impact of changing a username before you proceed.
 You can also change a group's email address.

-- In order to start receiving mail on the new email addresses, MX records must be set up pointing to G Suite.
+- In order to start receiving mail on the new email addresses, MX records must be set up pointing to Google.
 We strongly recommend that you do this prior to performing the rename.